inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

       - "${POSTGRES_PORT}:5432"
 ```

 The connections are managed in Mage in the io_config.yaml.
-There are many different types of default connections already defined in this document.
+There are many different types of default connections defined under the `default:` profile in this document.
 ```yaml
   # PostgreSQL default connection defined in io_congig.yaml.
   POSTGRES_CONNECT_TIMEOUT: 10